top of page

 • Sees the shared other-interest as a major part of one's whole nature and character arising out of communities and society

-• Proposes starting from the proposition that individuals simultaneously have a self-interest and an other-interest, albeit self-interest is generally more primal
+• Proposes starting from the proposition that individuals simultaneously have a self-interest and an other-interest, albeit self-interest is more primal

 • Posits individuals as the source and well-spring of action